SMILE uses the femtosecond VisuMax laser to reshape the cornea without creating a LASIK flap.

 Lifestyle and occupation

-PRK may be the preferred choice for people whose occupations or lifestyle choices do not allow for safe LASIK including:
+PRK may be the preferred choice for people whose occupations or lifestyle choices do not allow for safe LASIK or SMILE including:

 - Anyone who engages in contact sports